 The Learning Maturity Model: Understanding Your Learning Culture

 Every organisation has a learning culture - the way that learning and development is woven into company culture, talent development and more.
-In our latest white paper, we present an overview of a learning maturity model Kineo developed as a reflection of our market insight work, a discussion of what is driving organizations to accelerate their movement toward a greater level of learning maturity, and examples that illustrate how organizations can transition from one maturity stage to the next.
+In our latest white paper, we present an overview of a learning maturity model Kineo developed as a reflection of our market insight work, a discussion of what is driving organisations to accelerate their movement toward a greater level of learning maturity, and examples that illustrate how organisations can transition from one maturity stage to the next.

 'The Learning Maturity Model' provides unique insight into our framework and we're excited to share it with you.
 View the full online report below or download our PDF version.